-Wild geckos are known to eat just about anything that they can easily overpower including crickets, spiders, small rodents and grasshoppers.
+Geckos in the wild are known to eat just about anything that they can easily overpower, including crickets, spiders, small rodents and grasshoppers.

 What Do Geckos Eat in Captivity?

-While in captivity, most geckos should be fed size-appropriate crickets, mealworms and superworms.
-Geckos can occasionally be fed waxworms as treats which can be good for them since they are high in fat.
-Each species of gecko may have slightly different nutritional needs so it is the gecko owner's responsibility to research and understand its dietary requirements.
+Geckos in captivity should be fed size-appropriate crickets, mealworms and superworms.
+Geckos can occasionally be fed waxworms as treats, which can be nutritionally beneficial due to their high fat content.
+Each gecko species may have slightly different nutritional needs so it is the gecko owner's responsibility to research and understand its dietary requirements.

-When choosing the correct sized feeder insect for your gecko it is important to select an insect that is smaller than the gecko's head.
-Choosing the correct sized live food makes it easier for the gecko to swallow and digest the prey item.
+When choosing the correct sized feeder insect for your gecko it is important to select an insect that is smaller than the width of the gecko's mouth.
+Choosing an appropriately sized live food makes it easier for the gecko to swallow and digest the prey item.
 Some adult geckos can occasionally be fed a pinky mouse.
-Most geckoes will eat any insect or small animal that will fit in their mouth.
-We recommend gut loading your insects to ensure you are providing the essential nutrients for the optimum health of the crickets and the reptiles that eat them.
+Most geckos will eat any insect or small animal that will fit in their mouth.
+We recommend gut loading your insects to ensure you are providing the essential nutrients for the optimum health of the reptiles that consume them.

 How to Feed Your Gecko

-Adult geckos should be fed 5-10 crickets every other day while baby geckos can require as many as 20 small crickets per day.
-Dusting your insects with calcium powder is one way to deliver important vitamins and minerals to your leopard gecko.
-Insects and the dusting powder can be placed in a plastic bag or deep tin can and shook gently to coat the insects’ bodies.
-A small dish of calcium powder should also be left in the gecko’s environment at all times.
+Adult geckos should be fed 5-10 crickets every other day, while baby geckos can require as many as 20 small crickets per day.
+Dusting your insects with calcium powder enhances your gecko's diet with important vitamins and minerals.
+Insects and dusting powder can be placed in a plastic bag and shaken gently to thoroughly coat the insects.
+A small dish of calcium powder should also be left in the gecko’s enclosure at all times.

-Once a gecko reaches its full adult size you can begin to introduce pinky mice into their diets to keep them at an optimal weight.
+Once a gecko reaches maturity, you can begin introducing pinky mice into it's diet to help keep it at an ideal body weight.

-Make sure that when you are feeding your geckos that they do not ingest their substrate such as sand since this can lead to serious gut impactions.
+Make sure when feeding your gecko it does not ingest substrate such as sand since this can lead to a serious gut impaction.
 To avoid these types of problems, some people recommend feeding lizards in a separate enclosure that utilizes newspaper or paper towels as a substrate.